tobyjsullivan/es/README.md

 Options:
 * `--tfstate-bucket` The S3 bucket to store terraform state in.
 * `--tfstate-key` The S3 key of the terraform state file.
+* `--tfstate-region` The S3 region of the terraform state file.
+(Default: us-east-1)
 * `--storage-bucket` The name to use for the S3 bucket for storing encrypted data.
+* `--storage-region` The region of the S3 bucket for storing encrypted data.
+(Default: us-east-1)

 Example: